OpenCTI-Platform/docs/docs/usage/export.md

 Once an export has been created, you can find it in the export list.
 Simply click on a particular export to download it.

-You can also generate a new export directly from the Exports list, as explained in the section “**How do I create an export?”**.
+You can also generate a new export directly from the Exports list, as explained in the section "**How do I create an export?**".
+ELLE EST OU CETTE SECTION ????????????????????????????

 ![Exports list](assets/Exports_list.png)